Hatton Holds Nerve In surreal Six-way Turkish Open Play-off - UrduPoint

 Hatton Holds Nerve In 'surreal' Six-way Turkish Open Play-off

-This pair were tied on 20 under par at the end of the four days along with South African Erik Van Rooyen, French duo Benjamin Hebert and Victor Perez, and American Kurt Kitayama.
+That pair were tied on 20-under par at the end of the four days along with South African Erik van Rooyen, French duo Benjamin Hebert and Victor Perez, and American Kurt Kitayama.

 Hebert, Perez and Van Rooyen fell by the wayside after the first play-off run up the 18th, failing to match their three play-off rivals' birdie fours.